Email Fatigue in Email Marketing: What is It and How to Avoid It

 - Create a segment with your inactive subscribers.
 This allows you to tailor re-engagement content specifically for this group.

-- Create an attention-grabbing email that addresses the fact that you’ve noticed their inactivity and wish to re-engage.
-Highlight any new or exciting developments, offers, or content.
+- Create an attention-grabbing email addressing the fact you’ve noticed their inactivity and wish to re-engage.

-- Personalize the re-engagement email by using the subscriber’s name and referencing their previous interactions or preferences — this can make the email more relevant and appealing.
+- Personalize the re-engagement email by using the subscriber’s name and referencing their previous interactions or preferences.

-- Keep a close eye on the responses to your re-engagement campaign.
-Track opens, clicks, and any feedback you receive.
-Use this data to gauge the effectiveness of your campaign.
+- Track campaign performance.
+Note the opens, clicks, and any feedback you receive.
+Use this data to assess effectiveness.

 - If subscribers still do not engage after the re-engagement campaign, consider removing them from your list.
 This is beneficial for list hygiene and improves overall engagement metrics.

-- Use the insights gained from your re-engagement campaign to improve your email marketing strategy continually.
-Apply what you’ve learned to future campaigns and adjust your approach based on subscriber feedback.
+- Apply what you’ve learned to future campaigns and adjust your approach based on subscriber feedback.

 Campaign Refinery: Teaching You the Art of Email Marketing